dallagi/excontainers/README.md

 ## Usage

-**More documentation to come as soon as this library reaches a mature-enough state**

-Create a throwaway redis container within a ExUnit test:
+Create a throwaway container (in this case Redis) within a ExUnit test:

 ``` elixir
 defmodule Excontainers.RedisContainerTest do